 Town hall meetings have become a regular fix in the calendar of many companies.
-To find out what makes them successful and worthwhile, we partnered up with our friends at Convene again to put together a forward-looking Town Hall of the Future.
+We partnered up with our friends at Convene again to put together a forward-looking Town Hall of the Future.

-Hosted in the incredible Convene space at 75 Rockefeller Plaza in New York, we were joined by over 120 internal communication specialists and HR professionals for a half-day of discussions and knowledge sharing.
+Hosted in the incredible Convene space at 75 Rockefeller Plaza in New York, we were joined by over 120 internal communication and HR professionals.

 Together with industry leaders from Slack, Zendesk, Zoom, Workplace by Facebook and others, we set out to explore what a town hall of the future will look like.